 Hamburg Center of NeuroScience (HCNS)

-The HCNS constitutes a network of all neuroscientific activites at the UKE from the molecular level to clinical research.
-It provides numerous interfaces with institutes of the University of Hamburg.
+The HCNS constitutes a network of neuroscientific activites in Hamburg from the molecular level to clinical research.
+It provides numerous interfaces between institutes, faculties, and universities in Hamburg.

 The main mission of the HCNS is promoting and facilitating large collaborative research projects.
-Current examples are Sonderforschungsbereich 936 ( SFB 936 ) in systems neuroscience, the Priority Programme SPP 1665 , and several collaborative grants of the DFG, BMBF and EU such as NETS , NEU² and IMAGEN .
+Current examples are Sonderforschungsbereich 936 ( SFB 936 ) in systems neuroscience, the research group 2419 ( FOR 2419 ) the focus program 1665 ( SPP 1665 ), as well as several granted DFG, BMBF, and EU projects like TENSION , NETS , WAKE-UP , IMAGEN .
 A second goal of equal importance is optimizing student training and career development of researchers in the neurosciences.

-The HCNS comprises more then 400 scientists and doctoral students of 18 institutes and clinical departments of the UKE and the University of Hamburg.
+The HCNS comprises more then 400 scientists and doctoral students of 27 institutes and clinical departments of the UKE , the University of Hamburg and the Helmut-Schmidt University .
 The HCNS follows the general philosophy that modern neuroscientific methods make it possible to understand normal and pathological function of the brain and, by understanding disease mechanisms, develop novel and more effective treatments for diseases.
 The main topics in the HCNS are neuronal plasticity, learning and memory, regeneration of the nervous system, neuroscience of emotion and cognition, mechanisms of neurodegeneration, mechanisms of signal transmission and communication in the brain from the molecular to the systems level, molecular basis, diagnostics and therapy of neurological and psychiatric disease.
 Significant innovations and landmark results have been discovered by members of the HCNS in the past and are now systematically pursued.

 Several departments have strategically focused on brain plasticity and the question how brain plasticity can be modulated in order to treat neurological diseases, e.g., by applying electrical brain stimulation in stroke patients or patients suffering from Parkinson's disease.